Post by wish on Aug 20, 2019 21:32:31 GMT -6

 Please refer to the character rules before making a character.
 In order for a character to be accepted, biographies must use the application form below with minimal edits, meet the general word count, and section objectives.
 If you have any questions about the application, contact a staff member for further assistance.
 Additionally, if you need further guidance on creating a character, please check out the Character Creation Pilot made by maxx for a step-by-step guide in a video format.

 General Word Count --

-Character applications must meet or exceed the general word count minimum.
+Character applications must meet the general word count minimum based on their age.
+Bios cannot exceed the overall word count maximum of 2500 words.
 The word count both acts as a logistical tool for staff readers and demonstrates substantial character development.

 The word count is an overall combined word count for the entire character application.
 Each section does not need to meet a specific word count requirement.
 Instead, each section will add up to the required general word count.

 *Character bios must be written in narrative summary.
 This means that the objectives are easy to decipher and the history is written in chronological order.
 Bios can include narrative scenes and dialogue, but the entire bio cannot be written as a collection of scenes.
 There needs to be concrete details.
 Think of the bio as a summarized timeline.